DennisRippinger/fakegen/README.md

 ### Domain Specific Knowledge

-In many cases pure random fields would do the job, but while debugging one would have to deal with fields that do not resemble the domain specific knowledge.
+In many cases pure random fields would do the job.
+But while debugging one would have to deal with fields that do not resemble the domain specific knowledge.
 A `surname` is not something like `3_fGu8C`.
-But this knowledge is highly domain specific.
+However, this knowledge is highly domain specific.
-Therefore it is possible to create a `DomainConfiguration` class.
+Therefore, it is possible to create a `DomainConfiguration` class.
 One can build them specific for a test, but it makes more sense to create a project specific class for the domain.

 ```java